ThinkingJoules/snapgraph/README.md

 _________

-# GBase Vocab
+# snap Vocab
-GBase has many concepts that are referenced in the docs.
+Snap has many concepts that are referenced in the docs.
 Here are some definitions:
 * **baseID**: The uuid/identifier of the base
-* **nodeID**: In gbase, this ID reference a **whole** node.
+* **nodeID**: In snap, this ID reference a **whole** node.
 ID will contain the following symbol identifiers !#$ for nodes !-$ for relations
-* **address**: In gbase, this ID reference a **single** property on a node.
+* **address**: In snap, this ID reference a **single** property on a node.
 ID will contain the following symbol identifiers !#.$ for nodes !-.$ for relations.
-This is the level that gbase operates on.
+This is the level that snap operates on.
-* **externalID**: This is the property that we are keeping values unique on as a secondary identifer to the gbase ID.
+* **externalID**: This is the property that we are keeping values unique on as a secondary identifer to the snap ID.
-* **path**: path is similar to we file path /baseID/ThingType/Prop would be equal to !baseID#Thing.Prop using the gbase identifiers.
-However /baseID/ThingType/Node/Prop would be in a different order (fixed ordering for gbase IDs) !baseID#ThingType.Prop$Node
+* **path**: path is similar to we file path /baseID/ThingType/Prop would be equal to !baseID#Thing.Prop using the snap identifiers.
+However /baseID/ThingType/Node/Prop would be in a different order (fixed ordering for snap IDs) !baseID#ThingType.Prop$Node
 * **Source**: This is part of how relationships are conceptualized. `"source"` is the node that is linking **to** another node.
 Thought of as 'outgoing' relation
 * **Target**: Opposite of 'source'.
 This has an 'incoming'  relation **from** a 'source' node.
-* **configObj**: Each 'level' to the database has a configuration object that governs how gbase acts and responds to data on that level.
+* **configObj**: Each 'level' to the database has a configuration object that governs how snap acts and responds to data on that level.
 The base has a configObj, each nodeType and relation has it's own configObj, and every property has it's own configObj.
 These are what the [.config()` api](#config) operates on.

 ### FAQs
 Will fill this out as I receive feedback.